In a review over at SpiritualityandHealth.com, they said the following about this book:

 This handy resource will spur you…to living a life of unimpeded thankfulness.

-Clinical studies show that gratefulness tends to build and strengthen social bonds and friendship, while narcissism impedes the feeling of gratitude.
+Clinical studies show that gratefulness builds and strengthens social bonds and friendships, while narcissism impedes the feeling of gratitude.
 Not only are those who practice gratitude happier, they are also healthier, exercise more frequently, and are more apt to be hopeful to others.
 Practicing gratitude does not buffer individuals from experiencing unpleasant emotional states.

 Lessons on cultivating gratitude come from most religious traditions.
-In Judaism, Christianity, and Islam, gratitude is an essential part of the religious experience.
+In Judaism, Christianity, and Islam, gratitude is essential to the religious experience.
 Psychologists are also looking at methods for helping people develop and experience gratitude.
-Emmons, who is professor psychology at the University of California, Davis explains several methods of cultivating gratitude, ranging from a conscious psychological tool; to a personal, creative path of self-expression; to a focused, spiritual practice, such as the Buddhist meditation technique, Naikan.
+Emmons, who is a professor of psychology at the University of California, Davis, explains several methods of cultivating gratitude, ranging from a conscious psychological tool; to a personal, creative path of self-expression; to a focused, spiritual practice, such as the Buddhist meditation technique, Naikan.
 And prayers can help people experience gratitude.